Sam and Phil

 We were overjoyed to learn that we are recipients of a grant.
 This will allow us to unpause our journey and take the necessary steps we wouldn't be accomplishing otherwise.
 This is the brightest light on our dark journey.

-Sam and Phil are recipients of the Path to Parenthood Grant, made possible by the Jewish United Fund of Metropolitan Chicago
+Sam and Phil are recipients of the Path to Parenthood Grant from the Jewish United Fund - Chicago.